-HOW THE PROJECT BEGAN: The original home on this property was a 1,740 square foot colonial built in 1900.
-Over the years the structure deteriorated and we decided it would be best to start over.
-We wanted to build a home that would fit the neighborhood while also having a floor plan that would be conducive to modern living.
-Must-haves included a large island, open living spaces that would be great for entertaining, and a killer master suite.
+The original home on this property was a 1,740 sq ft 1900’s Colonial.
+Over the years the structure deteriorated, and we decided it would be best to start over!
+We wanted to build a home that would fit in with the neighborhood while also having a floor plan that would be conducive to modern living.
+Some must-haves included a large island, open concept that would be great for entertaining, and a killer master suite!

 PROJECT AT A GLANCE:

 Type of Home: Modern Farmhouse Inspired Colonial